ocochard/netbenches/Xeon_E5-2697Av4_16Cores-Mellanox_ConnectX-4/tso-lro/results/fbsd13-r356316/README.md

 No difference proven at 95.0% confidence
 ```

-=> No impact on inet6... something wrong
+=> No impact with inet6 UDP packets ???... something wrong

 Flamegraphs:
 * inet4